-- Authorizing agencies to respond to a lower cost regulatory alternative by modifying a proposed rule to substantially reduce estimated regulatory costs, and, if so, requiring the agency to revise its SERC and include a summary of the revised SERC in subsequent rulemaking notices. - Requires agencies to provide the rules ombudsman with any revised SERC. - Makes publication of the SERC a mandatory element of the preparation of a SERC. - Creates new s.
-120.541(5), F.S., extensively revising the impacts and costs agencies must evaluate when preparing a SERC, providing specific guidance on discrete types of costs and economic impacts necessary for more thorough and useful information on the impact of a proposed rule.
+- Authorizing an agency to respond to a lower cost regulatory alternative by modifying a proposed rule to substantially reduce estimated regulatory costs and requiring the agency to revise its SERC and include a summary of the revised SERC in subsequent rulemaking notices. - Requiring an agency to provide the rules ombudsman with any revised SERC. - Making publication of the SERC a mandatory element of the preparation of a SERC. - Revising the impacts and costs agencies must evaluate when preparing a SERC.